-to our historic, living church where the saints have gathered to worship since 1706!
-If you are visiting with us today, please take a wel-come brochure (located in the card rack on the back of each pew) and fill out the visitor card.
+If you are visiting us, please take a welcome brochure (located on top of the speaker box in each pew) and fill out the visitor card.
 Please place it in the offering plate or leave it with an usher.
 Hearing aids are available.
 Please ask an usher for assistance.
 Please silence your cell phone.